Carnegie Mellon University

 Bio

-Prior to joining CMU, I was a postdoc in the Davis Eclectic Computational Analytics Lab (DECAL) at UC Davis, where I worked with Vladimir Filkovand Prem Devanbu.
-I obtained my PhD in Computer Science cum laude at Eindhoven University of Technology, The Netherlands, in October 2014, under the supervision ofAlexander Serebrenik and Mark van den Brand (here's a 10 minute video summary of my thesis).
-My PhD work won the Best Dissertation Award from the Institute for Programming Research and Algorithmics
+Prior to joining CMU, he was a postdoc in the Davis Eclectic Computational Analytics Lab (DECAL) at UC Davis, where he worked with Vladimir Filkovand Prem Devanbu.
+Bogdan obtained his PhD in Computer Science cum laude at Eindhoven University of Technology, The Netherlands, in October 2014, under the supervision ofAlexander Serebrenik and Mark van den Brand (here's a 10 minute video summary of my thesis).
+His PhD work won the Best Dissertation Award from the Institute for Programming Research and Algorithmics

 Research